g4s8/g4s8.github.io/_posts/2019-11-06-object-oriented-testing.md

 }
 ```

-Using composition I'm getting the full controll of testing flow:
+Using composition I'm getting the full control of testing flow:
  - I can run some tests in parallel mode, some sequentially
  - I can control tests execution order if needed
  - I can use conditions right in composition structure
  - I can change reporting behavior
- - I can do anything with my unit tests, because the test frawmeork is
+ - I can do anything with my unit tests, because the test framework is
  extensible now

-This kind of frawmeworks doesn't work as a black-box, but providing API
+This kind of frameworks doesn't work as a black-box, but provides API
 to help me to construct tests for the project by myself.<br/>
-I created experimental project [g4s8/oot](https://github.com/g4s8/oot)
+I created an experimental project [g4s8/oot](https://github.com/g4s8/oot)
 for that framework, it should replace JUnit sooner or later.
 You can
 express your opinion in the comments to this blog post or by
 [submitting a ticket](https://github.com/g4s8/oot/issues/new) for that repo.